Skip to main content

 Andy Wilson

-Andy Wilson is a Professor in the School of Chemistry.
+Andy Wilson is a Professor in the School of Chemistry at the University of Birmingham.
 The Wilson group are interested in the application of synthetic molecules to problems in Chemical Biology and Materials Science.
 We pursue both curiosity driven fundamental research and mission inspired research addressing societal challenges.

 Nicholas Mitchell